LuteOrg/lute-v3/.github/ISSUE_TEMPLATE/add_language.md

 * split_sentence_exceptions:
 * word_chars:
 * character_substitutions:  (if there are any special characters)

+Dictionaries.
+A list of one or more entries:

+* use_for: terms or sentences
+* type: embedded or popup
+* url

 It's good to have a short demonstration story available as well.
 Please paste a family-friendly (!) story below: